JimMcL/JUtils/README.md

 Complex animations can consist of multiple scenes involving smooth transitions.
 The following example creates an animation with two scenes, a pink rectangle that fades into a blue triangle.

+Multi-scene animations build upon `JAnimateGIF`, which means that the ImageMagick utility must be installed and accessible.

 ```R
 library("JUtils")